jan0sc/antlr4nim/README.md

 You also know that [Nim](https://nim-lang.org/) is an expressive general-purpose language that

 * compiles to efficient C, C++ or JavaScript code.
-* has powerful metaprogramming tools that will make it much easier to write a compiler for your new language.
+* has powerful metaprogramming tools that should *(see FAQ below)* make it much easier to write a compiler for your new language.

 You want to use both together?
 Of course you do.
 But ANTLR4 has no Nim target :(